-Distribution: Chiefly on the east slope of the Cascades in Washington; British Columbia south to Washington.
+Distribution: Ocurring east of the Cascades crest in Washington; British Columbia to Washington.

 Habitat: Open, rocky places from the valleys and plains to moderate elevations in the mountains, and in the scablands in Washington.